Inflammatory myopathy: Inclusion-body myositis

-Despite its very similar clinical presentation to PM, IBM does not respond to the drugs that effectively treat PM, and there is no proven effective therapy for IBM.
-Alemtuzumab is being studied but as of May 2013 it had not demonstrated clinical effectiveness in IBM.
-Dysphagia (difficulty swallowing) may be improved by intravenous immunoglobulin, though more trials are needed.
+Despite its clinical similarities to other forms of IM, IBM does not respond to therapies that are effective in other IM subtypes, and no treatment has yet been proven to alter its disease course.
+Numerous therapeutic agents have been evaluated in clinical trials, including methotrexate, IVIG, alemtuzumab, bimagrumab, sirolimus, arimoclomol, and ulviprubart but none has demonstrated definitive clinical efficacy.
 Non-fatiguing, systematic strength-building exercise has demonstrated benefit.
 Occupational and rehabilitation therapists can offer good advice on walking without falling and performing fine motor tasks, and can provide appropriate canes, braces and wheelchairs.
 Speech pathologists can provide advice on preventing choking episodes and reducing the anxiety of an immanent aspiration for both patients and carers.